q-dani/servarr-sidekick/README.md

 The files in `/homepage/tpl/*.yaml` only serve as a base to set up the homepage configuration on first run.

-## Jellyseerr
+## Overseerr

-Jellyseer gives you content recommendations, allows others to make requests to you, and allows logging in with Jellyfin credentials.
+Overseerr gives you content recommendations, allows others to make requests to you, and allows logging in with Jellyfin credentials.

+TODO: Update these instructions for Overseerr

 To setup, go to https://hostname/jellyseerr/setup, and set the URLs as follows:
 - Jellyfin: http://jellyfin:8096/jellyfin